KandilKhaled/neocortexapi/UseHtmSerilaizer - copia.md

 The purpose of this document is to explain the methods in the Serializer, in order to have a better understanding of how HtmSerializer works.

 ##Methods
-**Method SerializeBegin:** public void SerializeBegin(String typeName, StreamWriter sw)

-This method indicates the start of the serialize object by writing a variable called "TypeDelimiter" before and after the serialize object
+**Method SerializeBegin:** this method indicates the start of the serialize object by writing a variable called "TypeDelimiter" before and after the serialize object

--Expected parameters:
-1. A string called typeName that is the object we want to serialize
-2. An object Streamwriter that will write the text to the stream.
+-Expected intput: a string call typeName that is the object we want to serialize, and an object Streamwriter that will write the text to the stream.
--Return value: none
--Example:
+-Expected output: a stream or file
+-Example
 ```
  public void SerializeBegin(String typeName, StreamWriter sw)
         {